MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Evaluation

 \subsection{Compute Overhead}

-\textbf{Software-level protection.} We first evaluate the overhead of the proposed software-level anomaly detection and recovery scheme in this work across the evaluation environments.
-The detection and recovery overhead is the total amount of detection and recomputation time for each mission, respectively.
-Tab.~\ref{tab:compute_overhead} shows that the overall overhead of the autoencoder is much smaller than the Gaussian-based technique.
-The overhead of the Gaussian-based technique is dominated by the recovery of perception and planning stages, which takes around 289~\textit{ms} for each occupancy map generation and 83~\textit{ms} for each trajectory generation.
-On the other hand, even if the autoencoder-based technique's detection overhead is higher, the recovery overhead is negligible since the recomputation of the control stage only takes 0.46~\textit{ms}.
-As our proposed fault detection and recovery is operated at software-level with negligible overhead, it is possible to deploy multiple anomaly detection nodes to improve the robustness of detection nodes, which can be the future work.
+\textbf{Software-level protection.} Since UAVs can be compute-constrained, we study the overhead of the proposed software-level anomaly detection and recovery scheme across the tested environments.
+Tab.~\ref{tab:compute_overhead} shows the average overhead of \textit{D\&R(G)} and \textit{D\&R(A)}) in Fig.~\ref{fig:detection}.
+The autoencoder overhead is much smaller than the Gaussian-based technique's overhead.
+The overhead of the Gaussian-based technique is dominated by the recovery of perception and planning stages, around 289~\textit{ms} for each occupancy map update and 83~\textit{ms} for each trajectory generation.
+On the other hand, even if the autoencoder-based technique's detection overhead is higher, the recovery overhead is negligible as the control stage recomputation only takes 0.46~\textit{ms}.
+As the scheme is operated at the software level with negligible overhead, it is possible to deploy multiple anomaly detection nodes to improve the robustness of detection nodes.

-\textbf{Hardware-level protection.} To demonstrate the benefits of our proposed software-level schemes over conventional redundancy-based hardware protections, we adopt a MAV visual performance model from~\cite{krishnan2021machine} to evaluate the performance overhead of microarchitecture-based redundancy schemes (DMR and TMR) on MAV.
-In the comparison, two types of drones, AirSim drone (used in this work) and DJI Spark (with the same specs as~\cite{krishnan2021machine}), are used as experimental platforms.
-Fig.~\ref{fig:DMR_compare} shows that TMR incurs a flight time increase by 1.06$\times$ on AirSim drone and 1.91$\times$ on DJI compared to anomaly detection scheme.
+\textbf{Hardware-level protection.} To demonstrate the benefits of our schemes over redundancy-based hardware protections, we adopt a UAV visual performance model from~\cite{krishnan2020sky} to evaluate the performance overhead of microarchitecture-based redundancy schemes (DMR and TMR) on UAV.
+Two types of UAVs, AirSim UAV and DJI Spark (with the same specs as~\cite{krishnan2020sky}), are used as experimental platforms.
+Fig.~\ref{fig:DMR_compare} shows that TMR incurs a flight time increase by 1.06$\times$ on AirSim UAV and 1.91$\times$ on DJI compared to the anomaly detection scheme.
 The rationale is that hardware redundancy brings higher compute power with higher thermal design power and weight, thus lowering flight velocity and increasing flight time.
-Given the tight resource constraints for the MAV system, our software-level anomaly detection and recovery scheme demonstrates negligible end-to-end performance overhead.
+Given the tight resource constraints of the UAV system, our scheme demonstrates negligible performance overhead.